microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgRoleManagementEntitlementManagementRoleAssignmentScheduleRequest.md

 # New-MgRoleManagementEntitlementManagementRoleAssignmentScheduleRequest

 ## SYNOPSIS
-In PIM, carry out the following operations through the unifiedRoleAssignmentScheduleRequest object: To call this API to update, renew, and extend assignments for yourself, you must have multi-factor authentication (MFA) enforced, and running the query in a session in which they were challenged for MFA.
+In PIM, carry out the following operations through the unifiedRoleAssignmentScheduleRequest object: To call this API to update, renew, and extend assignments for yourself, you must have multifactor authentication (MFA) enforced, and running the query in a session in which they were challenged for MFA.
-See Enable per-user Azure AD Multi-Factor Authentication to secure sign-in events.
+See Enable per-user Microsoft Entra multifactor authentication to secure sign-in events.
 This API is available in the following national cloud deployments.

 ## SYNTAX